riroan/Omok/README.md

 # Omok
 The initial version of my-Omok-AI can do very simple action.
-It actions simply through values' sum.
+It actions simply through sum of values.